lucianoayres/taco/README.md

 ### Default Use (In Current Directory and Subdirectories)

-Just run **Taco** without any arguments, and it will recursively concatenate all the **text files** in the directory where the command is executed (excluding hidden files, binary files, and itself):
+Run **Taco** without any arguments, and it will recursively concatenate all the **text files** in the current directory and its subdirectories (excluding hidden and binary files, and itself):

 ```bash
 taco